russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 1. 3 Poor illustrations

-Illustrations are not just decorative elements in children’s books; they are crucial tools for storytelling and engagement.
-Poor illustrations, such as low quality, relevance, or alignment with the story, can mislead, confuse, detract the child from the story, or simply fail to captivate their attention.
+Illustrations are not just decorative elements in children's books; they are crucial tools for storytelling and engagement.
+Poor illustrations, such as low quality, relevance, or alignment with the story, can mislead, confuse, or distract the child from the story, or simply fail to captivate their attention.

 It's also important to note that illustrations should reflect diversity and inclusivity, allowing every child to see themselves and others positively represented.